Eugenie Bouchard: 2017: Continued struggles with form

 Bouchard started the year by playing at the Brisbane International.
 She was defeated in the first round by Shelby Rogers.
-At the Sydney International, Bouchard defeated world No. 23, Zhang Shuai, in the first round.
-She then defeated world No. 6, Dominika Cibulková, in straight sets, to set up a quarterfinal meeting with world No. 27, Anastasia Pavlyuchenkova, whom she defeated to reach her first semifinal since February 2016.
-She lost to world No. 10, Johanna Konta.
-At the Australian Open, Bouchard defeated Louisa Chirico and Peng Shuai in her first two matches, but lost to CoCo Vandeweghe in three sets in the third round.
-She lost in the first round of her next four tournaments, the Mexican Open, Indian Wells Masters, Miami Open and Monterrey Open respectively.
+At the Sydney International, Bouchard defeated world No. 23, Zhang Shuai, in the first round and world No. 6, Dominika Cibulková, in straight sets, to set up a quarterfinal meeting with world No. 27, Anastasia Pavlyuchenkova, whom she also beat.
+She then lost her first semifinal since February 2016 to world No. 10, Johanna Konta.
+At the Australian Open, Bouchard defeated Louisa Chirico and Peng Shuai in her first two matches, but lost to CoCo Vandeweghe in three sets in round three.
+She lost in the first round of her next four tournaments, the Mexican Open, Indian Wells Open, Miami Open and Monterrey Open, respectively.

 Bouchard made a return to the ITF Circuit for the first time in nearly four years at the $80k event in Indian Harbour Beach, but was defeated by Victoria Duval in the quarterfinals.
 Two weeks later, she lost in the opening round of the İstanbul Cup to Jana Čepelová.
 In May at the Premier Mandatory Madrid Open, she won her first tour-level match since the Australian Open in January with a victory over Alizé Cornet.
-She then managed to defeat Maria Sharapova in the second round, her first win in five meetings, to set up a match with world No. 2, Angelique Kerber, in the third round.
+She then defeated Maria Sharapova in the second round, to set up a match with world No. 2, Angelique Kerber, in the third round.
 Bouchard won the first set and was up 5–0 in the second before Kerber had to retire with a left thigh injury.
 Her run was ended by world No. 9, Svetlana Kuznetsova, in the quarterfinals.
 At the French Open, she won her first-round match over Risa Ozaki but was defeated by Anastasija Sevastova in the second.
 Bouchard lost in the opening round of the Wimbledon Championships to Carla Suárez Navarro.
-At the Washington Open in August, she reached her second WTA doubles final but lost to Shuko Aoyama and Renata Voráčová with partner Sloane Stephens.
+At the Washington Open in August, she reached her second WTA doubles final but lost to Shuko Aoyama and Renata Voráčová, with partner Sloane Stephens.
 In October, at her last tournament of the season, the Luxembourg Open, she and partner Kirsten Flipkens advanced to the doubles final but were defeated by Lesley Kerkhove and Lidziya Marozava.
 In December, it was announced that trial for Bouchard's lawsuit against the USTA (regarding the alleged head injury caused to Bouchard by the slippery surface in a physiotherapy room at the 2015 US Open) would take place in late February 2018, and was expected to last around ten days.

 Bouchard finished the season ranked No. 81 in the world.